smithashley/Cybersecurity-Log/README.md

 # Cybersecurity Log
 This Spark application cleans and visualizes sample Splunk log data from web server.

+## Steps
+-The data was parsed from a textfile
+-The schema was defined
-The data was been parsed from a textfile, the schema was defined, columns were merged and renamed, then the data was filtered to show the occurrence of failed passwords.
+-Columns were merged and renamed
+-The data was filtered to show the occurrence of failed passwords -Visualized in Tableau

 ## Data Visualization
 <img src= >